-When you have filled in the scaling information, press the OK button (twice) to return to the main menu.
+When you have filled in the scaling information click OK twice to return to the main menu.
 Now select File | Save Settings to save your custom range.
-This custom range now appears in the drop down list of voltage ranges (see examples below).
+This custom range now appears in the drop-down list of voltage ranges (see examples below.)